 Age of Wonder: Planetfall Diplomacy

-Previous installments in the series had little in the way of actual decision making when it came to this system.
+Previous installments in the series had little in the way of actual decision-making when it came to this system.
 War and alliance were black-and-white elements which not much ground between these two extremes.
-Planetfall introduces new mechanics that create for multiple opportunities giving more facets to this system, be it in relation with NPC factions or real players.
+Planetfall introduces new mechanics that create multiple opportunities giving more facets to this system, be it in relation to NPC factions or real players.

-Why Diplomacy is Important in Age of Wonders: Planetfall?
+Why Diplomacy is Important in the Age of Wonders: Planetfall

 As you venture out into the unknown and encounter different settlements in the game, you can strike deals and pacts with these factions.
-These treaties ensure both of the sides can engage in a healthy and fruitful trade relation with resources being distributed to favor both the parties.
+These treaties ensure both sides can engage in a healthy and fruitful trade relationship with resources being distributed to favor both parties.

-Have good diplomatic relations will also increase the reputation, race relations and opinions between the two settlements as we’ll delve deep into these mechanics down below.
+Having good diplomatic relations will also increase the reputation, race relations, and opinions between the two settlements as we’ll delve deep into these mechanics down below.

 As we discussed above already, there are multiple ways to go about a particular settlement other than just war or alliance.
 Now, players can utilize multiple roads as they achieve their victory goals.
 Most of these methods are non-violent and non-combative in nature.